mjzhu-p/PWAS/README.md

 fbest2 = min(fbest_seq2)

 ~~~
-Below we show the best values `fbest_seq1` found by PWAS.
+Below we show the best values `fbest_seq1` found by PWASp.
+Note that function evaluations here are shown solely for demonstration purposes, which are unknown to PWASp during the solution process.

 <p align = "center">
 <img src="./figures/PWASp_XG-MNIST.png" alt="drawing" width=60%/>